From a small,

 Every day, climatic conditions in the vineyard are captured.
 The data collected at 916 provides an interesting backdrop to how the vines grow, and how the grapes develop and ripen.
 Once the grapes are harvested, each step of winemaking is captured in detail; from fermentation stages to barrels and bottling.

-Using data visualisation*, historic sketches and contemporary art**– and stories – we continue to learn about the 916 place and people who have cared for it before us.
+Using unique data visualisation technology*, historic sketches and contemporary art**– and stories – we continue to learn about the 916 place and people who have cared for it before us.

-Inspired by the Kulin Calendar*** seasons; see the interactive chart below showing rainfall, temperature, solar exposure, as well as important vineyard and winemaking stages for each vintage of 916 Pinot Noir.
+Inspired by the Kulin Calendar*** seasons; the interactive chart shows rainfall, temperature, solar exposure, as well as important vineyard and winemaking stages for each vintage of 916 Pinot Noir.

 JOHN BRAND AND ERIN-MARIE O’NEILL